Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/US labor board investigating Apple employee complaints, as doubts cast on one.md

 <p>The controversy began when Gjøvik implied that Apple had responded to her allegations of sexism by <a href="https://9to5mac.com/2021/08/04/apple-engineering-manager-put-on-administrative-leave-after-complaining-about-sexism-at-work/" target="_blank" rel="noreferrer noopener">placing her on administrative leave</a>.
-While she didn’t specifically state that this was imposed by the company against her will, this was the very clear implication of her phrasing: that Apple was penalizing a whistle-blower rather than the offender.</p>
+While she didn’t specifically state then that this was imposed by the company against her will, this was the very clear implication of her phrasing: that Apple was penalizing a whistle-blower rather than the offender.</p>